-For today’s bog post, I wanted to provide you guys with step-by-step instructions detailing how I made my tea lattes.
+For today’s bog post, I wanted to provide you guys with step-by-step instructions detailing how I make my tea lattes.
 Pretty much the second it finally felt like fall in North Carolina, I found myself reaching for a hot beverage in the afternoon and more often than not, it looked like a cup of hot cocoa or a warm tea latte.
 I love the way tea lattes lend themselves to a myriad of flavors so I never seem to get sick of them.
 I have an entire drawer in our kitchen dedicated to different kinds of tea and definitely love a variety.

 Also, I warned you guys that my tea latte process is incredibly simple but I still had a bunch of you request a breakdown so let’s get to it.
 Hopefully this will help those of you who have never made a tea latte before give it a try and fall in love!

 Step One: Make a smaller-than-usual cup of strongly-brewed tea